-Our brutalist concert venue Queen Elizabeth Hall, which celebrated its 50th birthday in March, has now been closed for 19 months for extensive refurbishment works.
+Our brutalist concert venue Queen Elizabeth Hall, which celebrated its 50th birthday last year, is due to reopen this month, following two years of extensive refurbishment and restoration work.

 Opened by Queen Elizabeth II on 1 March 1967, the aesthetic of Queen Elizabeth Hall’s foyer has changed with every era.
 The space has seen it all, from sleek 1960s leather seats, to something of a departure-lounge chic of the late 1970s, before the sofas made way in the 1980s for, well, for garden furniture.